stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-Finally the updated position is then applied to the animation:
+And the updated position is then applied to the animation:

 ```java
 animation.update(time / (float) duration);
 ```

-### Mutable Rotation

 The final piece of the jigsaw is a rotation implementation that can be animated.